 I’m sorry for not having more pictures of how bad the fixes were, but I wasn’t actually planning on including this section after we decided to paint them.

 But I figured I may as well share my thoughts on those products.
-Other people seem to love them, so everyone has their own standard for what constitutes and acceptable piece of furniture I guess!
+Other people seem to love them, so everyone has their own standard for what constitutes an acceptable piece of furniture I guess!
 And maybe they’re great products if you’re just trying to conceal a single scratch.
-Unfortunately, ours were just too scratched up to be saved.
+Unfortunately, ours were just too scratched-up to be saved.

 Have you tried any of these furniture repair products?
 Did they work?